FCE Speaking Archives - EngExam.info

 By all means, go ahead.

-A common rule is to allow whoever start first begin the conversation.
+A common rule is to let whoever goes first begin the conversation.
 Another thing that makes sense is to allow the other person initiate the dialogue in the second part.

 2. Going from one idea to another

-One thing that lowers your score in Part 3 is simply waiting for your turn to speak, not paying much attention to whatever the other student has to say.
-Such behaviour is penalised – in fact it is assessed in one of the marking criteria!
-A good approach is to include some points of your partner’s answer into your own.
-Another important thing is natural transition from one idea (prompt) to another as you talk should be organic rather than a set of stand-alone sentences.
-Below are some ways to make your ideas better connected.
+One thing that lowers your score in FCE Speaking Part 3 is simply waiting for your turn to speak, not paying much attention to whatever the other student has to say.
+Such behaviour is penalised – in fact, it is assessed in one of the marking criteria!
+A good approach is to incorporate some points from your partner’s answer into your own.
+Another important thing is the natural transition from one idea (prompt) to another, as your talk should be organic rather than a collection of isolated sentences and opinions.
+Below are some ways to make your ideas more connected.

 Introducing an ideaSupporting or including an idea